 Jewish Cultural Endowment

-The JCE supports Jewish cultural programs across the University, sponsoring lectures, conferences, literary events, curricular enhancement, and artistic performances and exhibitions.
-Our mission is to foster an appreciation of Jewish culture in all its richness and diversity.
+The Jewish Cultural Endowment (JCE) supports Jewish cultural programs across the University, sponsoring lectures, conferences, literary events, curricular enhancement, and artistic performances and exhibitions.
+Its mission is to foster an appreciation of Jewish culture in all its richness and diversity.

 John Bernstein, Associate Professor, Department of Film and Television, COM

-Abigail Gillman, Associate Professor, World Languages and Literature, CAS
+Abigail Gillman, Associate Professor, Modern Languages and Comparative Literature, CAS

 Michael A. Grodin, Professor of Jewish Studies, Bioethics, Human Rights and Psychiatry MED, SPH, GDRS

-Nancy Harrowitz, Professor of Italian, Chair, Department of Romance Studies, CAS
+Nancy Harrowitz, Associate Professor of Italian, Chair, Department of Romance Studies, CAS

 Michael Zank, Professor of Religion, Director, Elie Wiesel Center for Jewish Studies